Written By Jayne

 Samuel H. Boardman Elopement Packages start at $3,800

 Planning your Samuel H. Boardman State Park Elopement is easy with so many beautiful, secluded spots for your wedding day.
-Ready to elope?
-I’ll help you find the best spot (and help you plan an unforgettable elopement)!
-Contact me to get started planning your amazing elopement today.
+When you’re ready, I’ll help you find the best spot (and help you plan an unforgettable elopement)!
+Contact me to get started planning your amazing Samuel H Boardman elopement today.